chemprop/chemprop/README.md

 ## Web Interface

 For those less familiar with the command line, we also have a web interface which allows for basic training and predicting.
+An example of the website (in demo mode with training disabled) is available here: [chemprop.csail.mit.edu](chemprop.csail.mit.edu).

-After installing the dependencies following the instructions above, you can start the web interface in two ways:
+You can start the web interface on your local machine in two ways:

 1. Run `python web/run.py` and then navigate to [localhost:5000](http://localhost:5000) in a web browser.
 This will start the site in development mode.
 2. Run `gunicorn --bind {host}:{port} 'wsgi:build_app()'`.
 This will start the site in production mode.